This 100 Days of School shirt idea is just *crawling* with coolness!

-100 Days of School Shirt Idea: ‘Bugging’ My Teacher
+100 Days of School Shirt Idea: Bugging My Teacher for 100 Days!

-His school is marking their 100th day this week, and his teacher sent a letter home asking that each student join the celebration by doing one of the following:
+His class is marking their 100th Day of School this week, and his teacher sent a letter home asking that each student join the celebration by doing one of the following:

 - Dress up as their future 100-year-old self